 Preschoolers can learn how to write letters in many different ways, but one great way to teach letter formation is through sensory experiences.
 To do this, you will need several different materials.
 First, you will need a letter formation prompt sheet.
 You can use the one designed by me or you can find another one that you like.
 Handwriting without Tears has a helpful prompt sheet.

 As your child makes each letter, he or she should say the prompt out loud.
 After saying the prompt and making the letter, he will then make a small dot or press a sticker as he says the letter name.
-There is a video example at the end of this post.
 I choose two different sensory experiences each day to help my preschoolers learn how to write letters.
 First, they trace or make the letter with their finger and then they actually write the letter with a different writing utensil.
 Here are the 10 sensory writing activities that I use to teach correct letter formation.
 Each of them will be further explained below.

 Tracing or Making the Letter